All Episodes

 He might want to be concerned on the impact they're having on his approval rating.

-And it looks like now you can't see this on the Ditto Cam because the page is too bright, the graph is too small, but uh as the as the inverted price of gasoline in this graph goes down, it's actually going up, but they've inverted it so that the rising price of gasoline almost coincides.
+And it looks like, you can't see this on the DittoCam because the page is too bright, the graph is too small, but as the inverted price of gasoline in this graph goes down, it's actually going up, but they've inverted it so that the rising price of gasoline almost coincides.

-Uh the poster here says that uh one of my current econometric students is working on a similar hypothesis, trying to determine which is more important to presidential approval.
+The poster here says that one of my current econometric students is working on a similar hypothesis, trying to determine which is more important to presidential approval, accumulated U.S. deaths in Iraq or the price of gasoline.

-While the uh talking heads in the far left would have us believe it's the former, it is all too likely it's really the latter.
+While the talking heads in the far left would have us believe it's the former, it is all too likely it's really the latter.

 They've got us invested in defeat there.

-But it's uncanny here how closely this uh this parallels the uh uh each other, the the inverted gasoline price or the rising gas price, but it's it's it's posited here as a as a lower price as to coincide so you can see the almost identical uh fluctuations in the president's approval number.
+But it's uncanny here how closely this parallels the each other, the inverted gasoline price or the rising gas price, but it's posited here as a lower price.

 It really is uncanny.

-Uh Chuck Schumer, press conference in New York yesterday, wants an investigation into price gouging and gasoline because it's not hurricane season.
+Chuck Schumer, press conference in New York yesterday, wants an investigation into price gouging and gasoline because it's not hurricane season.

-Bottom line is it's not hurricane season, but the oil companies are just raising the price up and up and up.
+The bottom line is it's not hurricane season, but the oil companies are just raising the price up and up and up.

-And the question is are they doing this dictated by the laws of supply and demand, or is something else at work?
+And the question is, are they doing this dictated by the laws of supply and demand, or is something else at work?

-Only subpoenaing their books and looking inside what the oil companies Do will give us that answer.
+Only subpoenaing their books and looking inside what the oil companies do will give us that answer.

-And the price today is exactly what the price was in 2004.
+The price today is exactly what the price was in 2004.

-Anyway, a uh a quick time out here.
+Anyway, a quick timeout here.

 More commentary and analysis is right around the corner here on the EIB network.